tensorflow/models/research/delf/delf/python/training/README.md

 ````

 Make a copy of the [`delf_config_example.pbtxt`](../examples/delf_config_example.pbtxt)
-protobuffer file which configures the DEFL feature extraction.
+protobuffer file which configures the DELF feature extraction.
 Update the file by making the
 following changes:
 * set the `model_path` attribute to the directory containing the exported model, `gldv2_model`
   in this example
 * add at the root level the attribute `is_tf2_exported` with the value `true`
 * set to `false` the `use_pca` attribute inside `delf_local_config`

 The ensuing file should resemble the following:
 ```
 model_path: "gldv2_model"